 Best Monitor for CS:GO - The Ultimate Guide

 That all changed around ten years ago when the first the LCD computer monitor capable of pushing 120Hz was released.
-As the technology got better and better it also got more and more mainstream, and today we have dozens of 144Hz monitors on the market, as well as some models capable of pushing 240 frames per second.
+As the technology got better and better it also got more and more mainstream, and today we have dozens of 144Hz monitors on the market, as well as models capable of pushing 240 frames (and even 360 frames) per second.

-It goes without saying that having a monitor with a higher refresh rate can not only greatly increase the fluidity of your games, but also your performance, as fast moving objects become much easier to track.
-If this all sounds new to you feel free to check out our library entry on framerate (and why it matters) by clicking here.
-If you’re already up to speed and looking for what monitors are favored by our analyzed CS:GO pros then read straight ahead!
+It goes without saying that having a monitor with a higher refresh rate can not only greatly increase the fluidity of your games but also your performance, as fast moving objects become much easier to track.
+If this all sounds new to you feel free to check out our article on framerate (and why it matters) by clicking here.
+If you're already up to speed and looking for what monitors are favored by our analyzed CS:GO pros then read straight ahead!

 What makes a monitor good for CS:GO?

 CS:GO is a very pure shooter.
 There's deep mind games and a ton of strategy involved in high level matches, but in essence CS:GO is all about 'point, click, and win' in the sense that there are no abilities, shields, extra lives, or anything like that involved in the game.
 You get shot in the dome by an AK and you're out of the round.
 It needs no explanation, then, that having great aim and the ability to spot players in an instant can really enhance your gameplay.
 The monitor, in a sense, should become your window into the world of the game and it should display whatever is happening in that world with the utmost fluidity and precision, as well as seamlessly translate whatever you do on your desk to the game.

 You can play for hours upon hours (and you'll need to if you want to get to the highest ranks) but if you're playing on a slow, washed out monitor you're going to be at a disadvantage in a game where a split second can mean the difference between a round that's won and a round that's lost.